The BIRKENSTOCK footbed – Ultimate comfort

 Why a good fit is so important.

 An important point to note in this regard is that your feet are connected to all of the parts of your body that allow you to walk upright.
-So the wrong shoes will lead to constant stress on your entire musculoskeletal system.
+The wrong shoes will lead to constant stress on your entire musculoskeletal system.
 This can lead to head, back and joint pain as well as problems with your veins and blood circulation.
 Yet most people only start thinking about this when they are already experiencing problems.
 We aim to change this – by providing information about the right fit.

 How a shoe should fit.